 History of Asbestos Use in the Army

 The military didn’t recognize the health dangers posed by asbestos until the late-1970s.
 Since then, the Army has removed most of the products that were made from asbestos.
 Unfortunately, those exposed to asbestos during their time of service are at risk for developing mesothelioma later in life.
-Typically mesothelioma presents itself anywhere from 15 to 45+ years after exposure.
+It can take up to 50 years for mesothelioma to develop.

-Between the 1930s and late-1970s, asbestos was used liberally by the Army.
-Barracks, transport vehicles, and other infrastructure all contained the hazardous material in an effort to promote heat resistance.
-Army bases were laden with asbestos, though much of the infrastructure containing the material has been removed or refitted since the 1970s.
+Barracks, transport vehicles and other infrastructure all contained asbestos in an effort to promote heat resistance.
+Army bases were laden with asbestos, though much of the infrastructure containing the material was removed or refitted in the 1970’s and 80’s.

 Army Jobs With Asbestos Exposure Risk